nepada/security-annotations/README.md

 Every access validator implements `Nepada\SecurityAnnotations\AccessValidators\AccessValidator` interface.
 The access validator specifies which attribute type it supports via its public API.

-When checking the requirements PHP attributes and all annotations parsed using `doctrine/annotations` are passed one by one to associated access validator for inspection.
+When checking the requirements PHP attributes are passed one by one to associated access validator for inspection.
 Based on the attribute value the validator decides either to deny access (throws `Nette\Application\BadRequestException`), or grant access (no exception is thrown).